• Skip to primary navigation

 • Line one baking sheet with parchment paper and set aside.

-• Squeeze the orange to obtain 2 teaspoons of orange juice.
+• Squeeze the orange to obtain 2 teaspoons of juice.
 In a microwaveable bowl, combine the chopped apricots with the orange juice and microwave for about 40 seconds.
 Set aside.

 • In a medium bowl, whisk together the flour, ½ cup of sugar, baking powder and salt.
 Set aside.

-• In the bowl of your stand mixer (fitted with the paddle attachment), beat the butter and orange zest with the remaining ½ cup of sugar for about 2-3 minutes on medium speed until butter is fluffy.
+• In the bowl of your stand mixer (fitted with the paddle attachment), beat the butter and orange zest with the remaining ½ cup of sugar for about 2-3 minutes on medium speed until fluffy.

 • Add the vanilla and almond extracts, beat to incorporate.